spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-beeper-linkedin.md

 # Setting up Beeper Linkedin (optional)

-The playbook can install and configure [beeper-linkedin](https://gitlab.com/beeper/linkedin) for you.
+The playbook can install and configure [beeper-linkedin](https://gitlab.com/beeper/linkedin) for you, for bridging to [LinkedIn](https://www.linkedin.com/) Messaging.
 This bridge is based on the mautrix-python framework and can be configured in a similar way to the other mautrix bridges

 See the project's [documentation](https://gitlab.com/beeper/linkedin/-/blob/master/README.md) to learn what it does and why it might be useful to you.